Andrew Weaver: Honours and awards

 Weaver is a fellow of the Royal Society of Canada, Canadian Meteorological and Oceanographic Society, the American Geophysical Union, the American Meteorological Society and the American Association for the Advancement of Science.

 Over the years he has received numerous awards including the NSERC–EWR Steacie Memorial Fellowship in 1997, the Killam Research Fellowship and a CIAR Young Explorers award as one of the top 20 scientists in Canada under the age of 40 in 2002, the CMOS President's Prize in 2007.
-He was a lead author in the UN Intergovernmental Panel on Climate Change—the group that, with Al Gore, won the 2007 Nobel Peace Prize.
+He was a lead author in 2nd, 3rd, 4th and 5th scientific assessments of the UN Intergovernmental Panel on Climate Change—the group that, with Al Gore, won the 2007 Nobel Peace Prize.
 He also received a Guggenheim Fellowship in 2008 and the Royal Society of Canada Miroslaw Romanowski Medal and the A.G.
 Huntsman Award for Excellence in Marine Science in 2011.
 In 2008 he was appointed to the Order of British Columbia and in 2013 he was awarded a Queen's Diamond Jubilee Medal.
-In 2014, Weaver received an Honorary DSc from McMaster University.
+In 2014, Weaver received an Honorary DSc from McMaster University, and in 2026 the Alliance of World Scentists honoured him with an AWS Earth Planet Award.
 He gave the 2010 Elizabeth R. Laird Lecture at the Memorial University of Newfoundland.